AllFruitsRipe/WebScraper-V1-/README.md

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This web scraper is open-source software licensed under the MIT License.
+You are free to use, modify, and distribute the code according to the terms specified in the LICENSE file.